Achievable logoAchievable logo

 Answer: C) Convert to common and sell the shares

-It’s your job to recommend the option that provides the most return to your customer.
-Of the four choices, three are legitimate (A, B, and C).
-Answer choice D is not valid; the preferred shares are being called and the investor must allow the shares to be called, sell the preferred shares, or convert to common.
-Continuing to hold the shares beyond the call date is not a realistic option.
-The preferred shares will no longer pay dividends after the call, rendering them useless.
+Your goal is to recommend the option that provides the most return.
+Of the four choices, three are realistic (A, B, and C).
+Choice D isn’t realistic because the shares are being called; the investor must allow the call, sell the preferred shares, or convert.

 A) $102 per share

-The preferred shares are callable at 102, which means it will cost the issuer 102% of par ($100) to call.
-For every share owned, the investor receives $102.
+The preferred shares are callable at 102, meaning the issuer will pay 102% of par.
+With $100 par, the investor receives $102 per share.

 B) $103 per share